Simplify your Skincare

 ORGANISE AND STORE

 Think about where would be the most practical place to store your skincare.
-Think about where you tend to take your make up off and put your moisturiser on?
+Think about where you take your make-up off and put your moisturiser on.

-Make sure that the items you use on a daily basis are kept togther, visible and easily accessible.
+Make sure that the items you use daily are kept together, visible and easily accessible.